-- City of New Braunfels Goodwin Lane Improvements - City of New Braunfels Landa Park Aquatics Complex Green Stormwater Infrastructure Retrofit - City of San Marcos Sessom Creek Improvements - City of San Marcos Briarwood and River Ridge Improvements - Green DeWitt Drainage District Flood Warning System & Stream Gage Network - Guadalupe-Blanco River Authority Lake McQueeney Spillgate Replacement and Dam Armoring - Guadalupe-Blanco River Authority Lake Placid Spillgate Replacement and Dam Armoring
+- City of New Braunfels Goodwin Lane Improvements - City of New Braunfels Landa Park Aquatics Complex Green Stormwater Infrastructure Retrofit - City of San Marcos Sessom Creek Improvements - City of San Marcos Briarwood and River Ridge Improvements - DeWitt County Drainage District No. 1 Flood Warning System & Stream Gage Network - Guadalupe-Blanco River Authority Lake McQueeney Spillgate Replacement and Dam Armoring - Guadalupe-Blanco River Authority Lake Placid Spillgate Replacement and Dam Armoring

 It is important to note that there are gaps and limitations provided by this data set.
 Overall, these projects only represent a small number of the communities within the basin and little data was provided on individual projects.
 It is anticipated that the inventory of ongoing flood mitigation projects will continue to grow in future planning cycles.
-In addition to these flood mitigation projects, various flood studies are ongoing in the basin, including Flood Infrastructure Fund Category 1 flood planning studies within Travis, Caldwell, Hays, and Bastrop Counties and the City of New Braunfels, as well as the Texas General Land Office's Combined River Basin Flood Study in the lower reach of the basin.
+In addition to these flood mitigation projects, various flood studies are ongoing in the basin, including Flood Infrastructure Fund Category 1 flood planning studies within Caldwell County, Hays County, and New Braunfels, and the Texas General Land Office's Combined River Basin Flood Study in the lower reach of the basin.
 These and other planning studies throughout the Guadalupe FPR are anticipated to produce data and information that can inform the second cycle of regional flood planning.